MattHatwey/Manemo/chapter2.md

 Everyone in town was talking about last night's adventure because Hatwey told the story in the morning to the prince, and the prince told it to Kingdarudo and Queendarudo, which told it to everyone in town.

 "Let's try to learn other magic!" said Matt.
-"It's not fun if we don't attack somebody!" said everyone.
-"That's a good point!" said Matt.
+"Okay!" said everyone.
 "Let's do this!" said everyone, including Matt.

 "Have fun!
 See you later!
 I hope you can learn magic!
 Are there going to be more bad Manemos?" said all the people who lived in the town.
 Prince was also waving.